NLnetLabs/rpki-doc/source/krill/multi-user/openid-connect-provider.rst

 -----------------

-OpenID Connect Users avoid the problems with :ref:`Config File Users <doc_krill_multi_user_config_file_provider>` but requires more effort to setup and maintain:
+OpenID Connect Users avoid the problems with :ref:`Config File Users <doc_krill_multi_user_config_file_provider>` but require more effort to setup and maintain:

 - Requires operating another service or using a 3rd party service.
 - Confguring Krill and the OpenID Connect provider is more involved than